 Yes, we are ending lower body and upper body mobility with the same exercise to help drive home the point that chair with twist is a great exercise that focuses on lower and upper body mobility.
 This is our favorite mobility exercise to incorporate at the course just before hitting the driving range.

-If you’ve been struggling with lower back pain or hip fatigue in the later holes of your golf game you may be a victim of decreased mobility.
+If you’ve been struggling with lower back pain or hip fatigue in the later holes of your golf game, and your physical therapist hasn’t been able to help, you may be a victim of decreased mobility.
 Work on these techniques and if you’re still coming up short, chances are you’re missing something that we can help you find and fix.
 Give us a call, we help people like you get back to the game every single day.

 is The Doctors of Physical Therapy!